Torvec/dog-runner-game/README.md

 - Add more enemy types/sprites with different behaviors
 - Add more player states and abilities
 - Add a power/stamina system to control when the player can use abilities
-- Add a more robust scoring system + scoreboards
-- Add a way to save high scores
 - Add sound effects
 - Add music
 - TBD